 It’s a known fact that, as the number of users increases, the desire for different products on the platform also increases.
 It has been noted that China is the fastest growing e-commerce market in the world.
 An example is; ‘Little Red Book’ a Social Commerce App.
 People share their purchases and can sell what they want to their community.
 WeChat is also launching micro-stores for shopping within the app.
 This is very effective as payment is linked to WeChat’s built in e-wallet service.

 Platforms include group sale sites, second-hand sales sites, crowdfunding sites, cross-border retail platforms and flash sale sites.
 In China, mobile commerce is the future of e-commerce with over 550 million smartphone users.
 Payment apps such as Alipay or WeChat pay allow users to link payment with their bank accounts and pay for different products and services.
 Users will also be able to pay with their mobile balance.
 It’s a powerful development, as it allows people to buy or sell anything from any place without entering a credit card number.
 This feature is still in its initial phase, but it’s expected to be popular in next few months.
-Most e-Commerce agencies in China also integrate Social Media Marketing in their activities.
+Most e-Commerce agencies in China also integrate in their activities.

 Payment via social sites